-In order to separate the crosscutting concerns identified in our analysis, we have decomposed Arith and FGL with our tools FEATUREHOUSE and CIDE.5 Our goal has been to explore the capabilities of feature decomposition for separating crosscutting concerns in functional programs.
+In order to separate the crosscutting concerns identified in our analysis, we have decomposed Arith and FGL with our tools FEATUREHOUSE and CIDE.
+Our goal is to explore the capabilities of feature decomposition for separating crosscutting concerns in functional programs.